lwy0007123/lwy0007123.github.io/source/_posts/Install-ArchLinux-again.1.md

 # Install

-If your network special as China, I recomended you change pacman mirror first.
+If your network special as China, I recommended you change pacman mirror first.

 ```sh
 cd /etc/pacman.d